turingschool/try-turing/frontend/javascript.md

       <p>In this case, we have two paths that we want to go down:</p>
       <ol>
         <li>The user enters their name: Great!
 Our program should function like we intended.
 We've already built this out.</li>
-        <li>The user does not enter their name: Our program shoudl use something generic like "buddy" or "pal" to address the user in the compliment.</li>
+        <li>The user does not enter their name: Our program should use something generic like "buddy" or "pal" to address the user in the compliment.</li>
       </ol>
       <p>Like always, let's start by exploring the code below in pairs, then we'll discuss it as a group:</p>
       <p class="codepen" data-height="265" data-theme-id="default" data-default-tab="js,result" data-user="turingtrycoding" data-slug-hash="QWWPwRN" style="height: 265px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="JavaScript Variable Interaction, Part 5">